apache/causeway-site/content/reference/services/memento-service.md

 ###Usage

-To use in your code, simply declare the service and annotate with `@javax.inject.Inject`.
+To use in your code, simply define a field for the `MementoService` type and annotate with `@javax.inject.Inject`.

 For example:

     import org.apache.isis.applib.services.memento.MementoService;